jonatalamantes/Anastasia3D/README.md

 # Anastasia3D
-WebGL base load model of MMD
+WebGL base load model of MMD in Javascript and NodeJS